 The net total of ATP production for the pathway is + two ATP.
 From here, the NADH produced in a pathway can be converted back to NAD+ for further use by the formation of lactic acid, anaerobically; or converted to Acetyl-CoA for use in the Tricarboxylic Acid Cycle (also called the TCA Cycle or Krebs Cycle) if oxygen is present.
 The 6th and 10th steps of the pathway (GAPDH and PK respectively) demonstrate how an exergonic reaction can be coupled to an endergonic reaction to “pull” intermediates through the pathway.

 Ultimately, the atoms of one 6-carbon glucose molecule will go on to generate 38 total ATP.

 Bicarbonate is an important compound found in human blood.
 Its capacity to buffer the blood depends on the equilibrium between gaseous carbon dioxide that is dissolved by water and the carbonic acid that is formed by proton dissociation.

 Maintaining the homeostasis of blood pH is enzymatically accomplished by carbonic anhydrase.
-As protons are produced by metabolism the bicarbonate-carbonic acid equilibrium will shift toward more carbonic acid.
+As the metabolism produces protons, the bicarbonate-carbonic acid equilibrium will shift toward more carbonic acid.
 Carbonic acid sheds water and becomes carbon dioxide, which is expired through the lungs.
 When blood pH rises, more bicarbonate is formed.
-The rate of breathing is altered so that the increased amounts of carbon dioxide in the lungs are converted to carbonic acid in the bloodstream.
+The rate of breathing is altered so that the increased amounts of carbon dioxide in the lungs are converted to the carbonic acid in the bloodstream.

 The kidneys are also involved in acid-base balance through the excretion of bicarbonate and ammonium.
 Patients with disturbances in their ability to buffer their blood properly present with conditions known as…